LIVES & TIMES

 A huge fireworks display, together with illuminations, was organised to celebrate the cessation of the First World War.

 After the war, for recreation, a large cinema was built adjacent to the playing fields.
 Each Saturday, films were sent down by train, and were picked up and driven by car to the depot, being shown the same evening.
 During winter, when the roads were icy, the start of the screening had to be delayed as the car had difficulty negotiating Caterham Hill.
-An elderly music teacher used to play the piano to provide the suitable 'mood music' as, of course, these films were silent.
+An elderly music teacher used to play the piano to provide the suitable "mood music" as, of course, these films were silent.
 This pianist did not require sheet music as he knew everything off by heart.
-Dad, as chief of the fire brigade, along with other 'firemen', was always on hand during these screenings.
+Dad, as chief of the fire brigade, along with other "firemen", was always on hand during these screenings.
 The film frequently used to jam or break in the projector and catch fire, so it was their job to put out these fires.
 The admission price was one penny for children; tuppence for recruits; while the tip-up seats at the back for married staff were five pence.
 Of course, the film nearly always finished with the heroine (invariably Pearl White) tied across the railway tracks, with the train engine within inches of slicing her to mincemeat, only to be continued the next week.
 NCOs were always on hand at the end of every performance to ensure that no one left before the playing of the national anthem.

-Prior to our departure from the depot, one of my final memories was listening, through a set of headphones, to my brother's crystal set, and hearing: 'This is 2LO London calling.
-Here is the news'.'
+Prior to our departure from the depot, one of my final memories was listening, through a set of headphones, to my brother's crystal set, and hearing: "This is 2LO London calling.
+Here is the news".'

-Ada Evelyn Tapner (née Butler, b.1907).
+Ada Evelyn Tapner (née Butler, 1907–2007).

 PERSONAL STORY: BARRACK RATS OF THE PAST